-Solar jobs have risen rapidly in the last decade.
+Solar jobs have risen rapidly in the past decade.
 Training a prepared and skilled workforce that enables the solar industry to meet growing deployment demands is a high priority.
-The Solar Energy Technologies Office (SETO) addresses the critical need for high-quality, local, accessible training in solar energy system design, installation, sales, and inspection, as well as power systems engineering and related professions like real estate and finance through a variety of training programs.
+The Solar Energy Technologies Office addresses the critical need for high-quality, local, accessible training in solar energy system design, installation, sales, and inspection, as well as power systems engineering and related professions like real estate and finance through a variety of training programs.

 Funding programs in this area include:

 - Education Materials for Professional Organizations Working on Efficiency and Renewable Energy Developments (EMPOWERED): Providing up-to-date educational materials and training resources for first responders, safety officials, and building managers and owners who work with new energy technologies.